moby/buildkit/frontend/dockerfile/docs/rules/from-as-casing.md

 ---
 title: FromAsCasing
-description: The 'as' keyword should match the case of the 'from' keyword
+description: The AS keyword should match the case of the FROM keyword
 aliases:
   - /go/dockerfile/rule/from-as-casing/
 ---